-The Independent Living Centre (ILC) is a department within Hillcrest High School catering for the Ongoing and Reviewable Resourcing Scheme (ORRS) funded students who have a significant intellectual disability.
+The Independent Living Centre (ILC) is a department within Hillcrest High School catering for the Ongoing Resourcing Scheme (ORS) funded students who have a significant intellectual disability.
 Targeted funding for these students provides teachers time, teacher aide support and, when necessary, therapist/specialist support to ensure all students have access to the curriculum.

 All students have Individualised Education Programmes (IEPs) and these are developed along with parents/caregivers, teacher and support staff.
 All programmes are based on the New Zealand Curriculum and emphasis is placed on Key Competencies.